top of page

 Surgery

-Surgery is considered in curves exceeding 70 degrees to stabilise progressive curves or improve posture in some curves.
+Surgery is considered in some cases to stabilise progressive curves or improve posture in some curves, or restore harmony to significant hyperkyphtic curves.

 Treatment for Adults